Alex Hawke was sworn in as the Assistant Defence Minister and Minister for International Development and the Pacific on 29 May 2019.

 As well as serving as an Army Reserve Officer in the Royal Australian Armoured Corps from 1995 to 2000, Alex gained a Masters of Government and Public Affairs and a Bachelor of Arts degree from Sydney University.
 Alex has a deep interest in Australian history, is a strong supporter of the Parramatta Eels and the Western Sydney Wanderers.

-Raised in Sydney’s North Western suburbs, Alex, his wife Amelia and their sons, Jack, Lachlan and Thomas, reside in Mitchell.
+Raised in Sydney’s North Western suburbs, Alex, his wife Amelia and their sons, Jack, Lachlan, Thomas and Jonathan, reside in Mitchell.